TimoGuy/vue_upload_widget/README.md

             - ~~[ ] With this method, there may be race conditions.
 Study JS to see if this is true.~~
                 - I will do this later.
             - [x] If an error occurs, unlocking the slot where the upload reserved doesn't get unlocked due to an error, so putting the upload file id before starting the upload process fixed this bug.
+- [x] Add a GET endpoint to list what files exist.
+    - [x] Search file directory for all files that exist.
+    - [x] Use different directory for storing files (updated README.md).
+    - [x] Sort the files in the order that they were uploaded.
+- [x] Fix light theme white text on the red backgrounds.
+    - Delete modal
+    - Error messages